-You probably won’t have answers for all these questions.
+You probably won’t have answers to all these questions.
 (Or at least if you write about a mountain, I hope you can’t describe how tastes.)
 But write “Show Don’t Tell” content wherever you can in your essay.

-12 Unusual Descriptive Essay Prompts
+12 Creative Descriptive Essay Prompts

-Descriptive Essay Prompts About a Person:
+Descriptive WritingTopics About a Person

-Strange people are easy to remember, and if you remember a different, odd or unique person you’ll have a lot of information you can write on.
+Strange people are easy to remember, and if you remember a different, odd, or unique person, you’ll have a lot of information you can write on.
 Before you choose this topic, brainstorm a few ideas about this person.

 Questions to develop this essay topic: What seemed strange about this person?
 What characteristics did he/she possess?
 How did you feel about this person?

 Envy or jealousy is a powerful emotion.
-When you focus on a person you were jealous of there are reasons and characteristics on why you felt that way.
-This is what you convey in your essay.
+When you focus on a person you were jealous of, there are reasons and characteristics for why you felt that way.

 We remember people who inspire us.
-And people love to read about inspiring people.
-If you describe an inspiring person think about the impact that person made on you.
+And people love to read about inspiring individuals.
+If you describe an inspiring person, think about the impact that a person made on you.

-Descriptive Essay Prompts About a Place
+Descriptive Writing Topics About a Place

-If you describe a scary place include a lot of sensory details.
+If you describe a scary place, include a lot of sensory details.
 Spooky and haunted places are memorable.

 Questions to develop this essay topic: What did this place look like?
 Where was it located?
-What did you see, hear, smell or feel at this place?
+What did you see, hear, smell, or feel at this place?
 Did you find someone or something that scared you?
-Why is this place spooky?
+Why is this place, spooky?

 People love to know things about another person’s childhood.
 A great way to show who you are is to describe a place that was important to you.
-If you select this writing topic make sure you remember this place well.
+If you select this writing topic, make sure you remember this place well.

-# 6 Describe a beautiful place in nature.
-You could describe a mountain, body of water, campground, desert etc. Or any other place that is outdoors and part of nature.
+You could describe a mountain, body of water, campground, desert, etc. Or any other place that is outdoors and part of nature.

-Descriptive Essay Prompts About an Object
+Descriptive WritingTopics About an Object

-# 7 Describe a lucky object.
-This can be any type of lucky object, a good luck charm, an heirloom object etc. Select something you believe brings you good luck.
+It can be any lucky object, a good luck charm, an heirloom object, etc. Select something you believe brings you good luck.

 Questions to develop this essay topic: What are the characteristics of this object?
 How is it used?
 What makes this a lucky object?

-# 8 Describe a piece of art.
-This can be a photograph, painting, sculpture, etc. There are a lot of sensory details you can include in a descriptive essay about a piece of art.
+It can be a photograph, painting, sculpture, etc. There are a lot of sensory details you can include in a descriptive essay about a piece of art.

-# 9 Describe an object used in your favorite sport or hobby.
-If you have a favorite sport or hobby describe an object that is relevant to that sport.
+If you have a favorite sport or hobby, describe an object that is relevant to that sport.
 For example, if you play tennis, describe a tennis racket.
-Or if you collect coins, describe a special coin from your collection.
+Or, if you collect coins, describe a unique coin from your collection.

-Descriptive Essay Prompts about an Experience
+Descriptive Essay Topics About an Experience

 First-time experiences are emotional and significant to people.
-If you haven’t driven a car, or ridden a bicycle write about another first-time experience.
+If you haven’t driven a car or ridden a bicycle, write about another first-time experience.

-Questions to develop this essay topic: What did you see, hear, touch, smell or taste during this experience?
+Questions to develop this essay topic: What did you see, hear, touch, smell, or taste during this experience?
 What did you do?
 Were others involved?
 If so, what did they do?
 How did you feel during this experience?
 How do you feel about it now?

-Do you recall a hike you took or a walk on a trail, path or street?
-If so describe the place and what you did there.
+Do you recall a hike you took or a walk on a trail, path, or street?
+If so, describe that memory.

 Questions to develop this essay topic: What was the place you were at like?
 What did you hear, see, smell, taste, or touch during this experience?
 What did you do?
 What did anyone else do?

-# 12 Describe a happy memory.
 Write about a happy experience you can remember clearly.
 This topic involves remembering what occurred and how you felt during that experience.